lucasstarepravo/Torch_LS_Surr/README.md

 # Torch_LS_Surr

 Torch_LS_Surr is a PyTorch-based framework for training surrogate models for dense, low-rank, ill-conditioned linear systems encountered in high-order mesh-free methods.
-This repository supports training three types of models: MLP, PINN, and ResMLP.
+This repository supports training two types of models: MLP and Residual MLP.
 Here, "LS" stands for linear system and "Surr" stands for surrogate.
+The user can easily implement new architectures or custom loss functions and inherit the existing training loop.

 ## Table of Contents